Skip to main content

 Using task assignment features

-The lifecycle of human tasks (like assigning, delegating, and completing tasks) is mostly a generic issue.
+The lifecycle of human task orchestration (like assigning, delegating, and completing tasks) is mostly a generic issue.
 There is no need to model common aspects into all your processes, if often makes models unreadable.
 Use Camunda task management features or implement your requirements in a generic way.

 Task assignment